gomorpheus/morpheus-apidoc/source/includes/_cypher.md

 It may be a String or an object with many `{"key":"value"}` pairs.
 The type depends on the cypher engine's capabilities and what type of data was written to the key.
 For example the `secret/` engine allows either a string or an object, while the `password/` engine will always store and return a string.

+The `leaseTimeout` and `ttl` parameters are only relevant if the cypher engine will be creating a key that does not exist. eg. `password/`

 ### HTTP Request

 `GET https://api.gomorpheus.com/api/cypher/v1/:key`